learn-co-curriculum/react-ts-running-tests/README.md

-You can ignore most of the setup code at the top: this is just giving us access to code that is needed to test your React components, and to access the code in your component file itself.
-Let's focus on the test itself:
+You can ignore most of the setup code at the top: this is just giving us access to code that is needed to test your React components, and to access the code in your component file.
+Let's focus on the test:

 ```jsx
 test("displays the text 'please pass this test'", () => {